kadena-docs/kadena-docs/docs/smart-contracts/databases.md

           (where 'salary (<= 90000))))))
 ```

-You can write the same query using the `filter` function and sorting the resulting list:
+You can write the same query using the `filter` function and sorting the resulting list like this:

 ```pact
 (reverse (sort ['age]